k2view/BigQuery/extensions/bigquery/README.md

 > This version is compatible with Fabric 8.2 or higher.
 If you are using Fabric 8.1, please install v1.1.x.
 > TDM table-level flows are compatible with TDM 9.3.
+> TDM templates are compatible with TDM 9.4.

 ## Overview
 The BigQuery Connector provides integration with Google's BigQuery platform through the following two Broadway actors: